 Finally, there’s a lot of entries in there that make sense from a taxonomy perspective, but (arguably) aren’t really suited to text mining, some examples include:

-There are also large blocks of organisms derived from sequence records which are highly unlikely to be of interest apart from some very specialised applications.
+There are also large blocks of organisms derived from sequence records which are highly unlikely to be of interest apart from some very specialized applications.
 For example, there are thousands of entries such as this.

 Clearly, we won’t be finding these in text and at best, they bulk up the dictionary reducing processing speed, and at worse will introduce the dreaded false positive results.
 Again, our dictionary processing experience comes into play helping to identify and remove these entries and the potential issues they could introduce.